|Acadia National Park, Bar Harbor ME|

-Throughout the park are 100 miles (161 km) of hiking trails (maps sold at park headquarters), and lots of unpaved "carriage roads" good for bike trips or horseback riding (horses can be rented in the park).
+Throughout the park are 100 miles (161 km) of hiking trails (maps are sold online and at locations in the park), and 45 miles (72 km) of well-engineered crushed-stone carriage roads good for hiking, bicycles, or horseback riding (horses can be rented in the park).

 Not far from the town of Bar Harbor, in the park at Sieur des Monts Spring, is the Abbe Museum of Stone Age Antiquities, a wildflower garden, and a nature center.